Noob3rror/basic_programming/c/_labs.md

 ```
 ---
 ### Stack Array
-Create an array on the stack cotaining 15 elements.
+Create an array on the stack containing 15 elements.
 Safely loop over the array and assign a unique value to each element.
 - The type of the array is up to you.
 - Use a `#define` macro to set the size of the array.
 ---